Community Collaboration Brings Fresh Citrus to Local Families in Need

 Press releases are posted on Independent.com as a free community service.

-Veggie Rescue staff and volunteers, alongside members of the Santa Ynez Valley Rotary clubs, came together this morning to harvest 350 pounds of fresh oranges at Rancho Tajiguas on land stewarded by the Gaviota Coast Conservancy.
-The fruit was quickly distributed to nonprofit partners in the Santa Ynez Valley, Lompoc, and Santa Barbara serving individuals and families experiencing food insecurity.
+Veggie Rescue staff and volunteers, alongside members of the Santa Ynez Valley Rotary clubs, came together this morning to harvest dozens of pounds of fresh oranges at Rancho Tajiguas on land stewarded by the Gaviota Coast Conservancy.
+The fruit was quickly distributed to nonprofit partners in the Santa Ynez Valley and Santa Barbara serving individuals and families experiencing food insecurity.

 This effort highlights the power of community collaboration, with Rotary members and two local nonprofits, Veggie Rescue and the Gaviota Coast Conservancy, working together to reduce food waste and ensure fresh, nutritious food reaches those who need it most across Santa Barbara County.